seed-rs/seed-rs.org/crate/guides/0.7.0/view.md

 - When you need to write some helpers, respect the rule *"children below the parent"* as always.

 `view` is the most complex app part => you'll find information and best practices for things like elements, attributes and event handlers in next chapters.

+## Future

+- `view` and `view_*` functions will have own local state once Seed Hooks are integrated.

+- I'll maybe try to write GUI designer that generates `view` in the distant future.
+It should make development more enjoyable & faster and make cooperation between developers and designers smoother.
+(Don't hesitate to write [me](https://github.com/MartinKavik) your opinions/ideas.)